-Bring Chewing Tobacco on a Plane – Domestic vs. International Flights
+Bringing Chewing Tobacco on Domestic Flights

 If flying domestically within the USA, you will mostly be fine to bring chewing tobacco on a plane regardless of where you are flying to in either your checked bags or carry on bags.